crdpa/musyca/README.md

 ## ABOUT

 Musyca is a python application that uses SQLite to store your music listening habits.
-I wrote Musyca to use with [cmus music player](https://cmus.github.io/), but it can be used with any music player that can output the title song, artist name and album name.
+I wrote Musyca to use with [cmus music player](https://cmus.github.io/), but it can be used with any music player that can output the song title, artist name and album name.

 Usage:
     musyca.py --artist "artist name" --album "album name" --title "song title"